 In the past, your treatment options would have meant a long hospital stay and painful recovery.
 Today, we can offer treatment options such as angioplasty, stenting and atherectomy.
 All of these options are minimally invasive, so you can avoid open surgery.
 In fact, in many cases, you can go home from the hospital on the same day as your procedure.

 Ready to find relief from PAD pain and a lasting solution to your symptoms?
-Contact our office to request an immediate appointment.
-From assessing your risk to diagnosing PAD and treating symptoms and your underlying disease, our Houston area specialists are here to do it all!
+Contact our office to request an immediate appointmentrequest an immediate appointmentrequest an immediate appointment.
+From assessing your risk to diagnosing PAD and treating symptoms and your underlying disease, our Houston and Dallas area specialists are here to do it all!